Learn how to make a charming Buffalo Checked DIY Hummingbird feeder heater crate using red Christmas lights to keep nectar from freezing!

 And guess what… you just made a DIY Hummingbird feeder heater crate!

 I screwed the crate right onto the patio rails, plugged in the lights, and BAM.
-I had clients within moments!
-They visited in twos!
+The hummers few right in within moments!
+They even visited in twos!
 I was pretty thrilled!

 Here’s a great comparison.

 The crate with no red lights on, yet still a good wind break.

 And here’s the lights on.